 - From Matsumoto, we took advantage of our JR train passes to ride the train to Nakatsugawa, and then a bus to Magome.
 Before you hop on, make sure to ask for the time tables of the return bus (Tsumago) at the tourist office, by the bus stop.
 Bus tickets can be bought onboard.

-- Once in Tsumago, a bus took us back to Nagiso train station (that is a couple of kilometers away and easily walkable too).
+- Once in Tsumago, a bus took us back to Nagiso train station (that is a couple of kilometres away and easily walkable too).

 - The trail is well marked in English.